jody-frankowski/blue-penguin/README.md

 )

 ```

+Light mode can be disabled by commenting out or removing the media query in main.css

 ## How to contribute
 Contributions are very welcome.
 Keep in mind that this theme goal is to be